kfrlib/kfr/README.md

 ### FFT/DFT
 * Optimized DFT implementation for any size (non-power of two sizes are supported)
 * DFT performance is on par with the most performant implementation currently available [See Benchmarks](#benchmark-results)
-* Real Forward and Inverse DFT
+* Real forward and inverse DFT
+* Multidimensional complex and real DFT
 * Discrete Cosine Transform type II (and its inverse, also called DCT type III)
 * Convolution using FFT
 * Convolution filter